openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 This action only occurs once after binding startup.

   Do Nothing      : The default, do nothing.
 Input channels will retain their default value (UNDEF).
-  Refresh Channel : Issues a refresh command on the input channel.
-This will refresh the channel from
+  Refresh Channel : Issues a refresh command on the input channels.
+This will refresh the channels from
                     pigpiod causing the gpio pin state to reflect on the channel state.
 ```